udhtaz/outreachy-contributions/README.md

-# 🧬 Outreachy Contributions: Molecular Representation Learning using Ersilia
+# 🧬 Outreachy Contributions: Molecular Representation Learning with Ersilia & TDC

 This repository documents my Outreachy contribution to the [Ersilia Model Hub](https://www.ersilia.io/model-hub), a platform providing AI models for drug discovery.
 The goal of this project is to explore molecular representation learning using the [Therapeutics Data Commons (TDC)](https://tdcommons.ai/) datasets, apply pretrained molecular featurizers from the Ersilia Model Hub, and build reproducible pipelines to train, evaluate, and compare ML models for drug discovery tasks.